-Below is the same example provided for the double bottom pattern earlier however it is added with an RSI indicator to complete the requirements of a Pig’s Hoof Pattern.
+Below is the example provided for the double bottom pattern with an RSI indicator to complete the requirements of a Pig’s Hoof Pattern.
 The formation occurred within a range or period of 4 months (October to February).

 In the illustration, the troughs of the double bottom pattern are projected towards the lines on the RSI indicator.
 To determine the direction of the trend on the RSI indicator, simply draw a line connecting the target points (black arrows).
 If the line moves toward an upward direction, the trend is expected to move upward.
 On the other hand, if the drawn line moves toward a downward direction, the trend is expected to move downward.

-Head and Shoulders and Inverse Head and Shoulders Pattern
+3️⃣ Head and Shoulders & Inverse Head and Shoulders Patterns

 The image above shows an example for the head and shoulders pattern and inverse head and shoulders pattern – the counterpart of the head and shoulders pattern.
 The head and shoulders pattern formed within a range of 3 months from August to November of 2019, while the inverse head and shoulders formed within a range of 2 months from December to January.